 • Abounded by Mother Nature,

-• with no more than 50 tin-roofed sleepy houses scattered on the slope
+• with no more than 50 tin-roofed sleepy houses scattered on the slope,

 • that is Sillery Gaon for you.

-It is considered sacred alike by the Tibetans, Nepalis, Lepchas, and other mountain tribes.
+The inhabitants are mainly of Nepali and Lepcha ethnicity for whom Kanchenjunga is not just a magnificent mountain but something deeply spiritual.
+It is considered sacred alike by Tibetans, Nepalis, Lepchas, and other mountain tribes.
 That explains the origination of these mountain villages all over this part of the Himalayas.

-The early settlers deliberately selected these locations from where their holy mountain was in open sight.
-No, there are no fancy hotels.
-Electricity has come up recently but is erratic at best.
+The early settlers deliberately selected locations from where their holy mountain was in open sight.
+There are no fancy hotels.
+Electricity has come up in recent years but can be erratic.
+There is no metalled road for the last stretch.
+But Mother Nature at her serene best is omnipresent, entwined in pure harmony with the very soul of the place.

 Gravel road connecting Sillery Gaon from Pedong-Reshi Road

-Nature around village
+Nature around the Village

-On days which the sun shines, Mt Kanchenjunga reveals herself in all her glory at the center stage of the front horizon.
+On days when the sun shines, Mt Kanchenjunga reveals herself in all her glory at the center stage of the front horizon.
 The south-east face of the high mountain indeed appears similar to the face of Buddha lying down.

 Sillery Village